cran/eq5d/README.md

 Following assessment the scores from the descriptive component can be reported as a five digit number ranging from 11111 (full health) to 33333/55555 (worst health).
-However, frequently the scores on these five dimensions are converted to a single utility index using country specific value sets, which can be used in the clinical and economic evaluation of health care as well as in population health surveys.
+A number of methods exist for analysing these five digit profiles.
+However, frequently they are converted to a single utility index using country specific value sets, which can be used in the clinical and economic evaluation of health care as well as in population health surveys.

-The eq5d package provides methods to calculate index scores from a subject’s dimension scores, for both EQ-5D-3L and EQ-5D-5L value sets.
+The eq5d package provides methods for the cross-sectional and longitudinal analysis of EQ-5D profiles and also the calculation of utility index scores from a subject’s dimension scores.
 Additionally, a [Shiny](https://shiny.rstudio.com) app is included to enable the calculation, visualisation and automated statistical analysis of multiple EQ-5D index values via a web browser using EQ-5D dimension scores stored in CSV or Excel files.

 Value sets for EQ-5D-3L are available for many countries and have been